-Assumptions
+Assumptions and key points that underpin the analysis above:

 Analysis shows a comparison of LRMC, CWD, PSTMP and SQRT “combined” prices.
-The “combined” price is a combination of firm price and revenue recovery (commodity or capacity, as applicable per point classification) rate
+The “combined” price is a combination of firm price and applicable revenue recovery rate (commodity or capacity, as applicable per point classification under the methodology)

 All revenue recovery (commodity for all point except IPs who have capacity) rates are added together to create a combined rate.
-This assumes each unit of capacity is booked and flowed against .
+This assumes each unit of capacity is booked and flowed against to allow for a comparison between the approaches.

 All revenue recovery rates are calculated excluding Optional Commodity Charge (OCC).
 Current commodity rates are from April 2018 and have been recalculated so that they do not include Optional Commodity Charge.

-FCC for firm prices are:
+Forecasted Contracted Capacity (FCC) for firm prices are:

 Entry and Exit obligated levels for the transition period;